Prices show for total cost of stay, not per night.

 A Subtropical Auto Tour

-Starting in Orlando, this itinerary visits
+Starting in Orlando, you itinerary visit your choices of —

 Several subtropical forests,

 Almost pristine springs and

 The famed Kennedy Space

 Center, site of voyages to the Moon, set adjacent to a wildlife preserve.

 Above: Juniper Springs near Orlando - simply wonderful for all ages.

 see a large variety of animals, reptiles, and birds in their natural